NoffarLevi/OOP_Ex3/README.md

 There is one package we created during this project

-* gameClient - Contains six classes -> AlgoGame, Arena, ClientRun, Fruit, Robot, KML_Logger, MyGameGui
+* gameClient - Contains seven classes -> AlgoGame, Arena, ClientRun, Fruit, Robot, KML_Logger, MyGameGui, MyDataBase

 ### So how to play the maze of WAZE?
 - first insert your ID: